-Amy Leversidge is Assistant General Secretary at the FDA union, the union for leaders and managers in the civil service and public service, including the House of Commons.
+Amy is the Assistant General Secretary at the FDA union, the union for leaders and managers in the civil service and public service, including the House of Commons.
 Amy is responsible for the union’s organising, learning and communications functions, in addition to managing half the National Officer team, including the FDA’s Officers in the devolved nations.
-Amy lead on the union’s campaign in the House of Commons to get a fully independent policy to deal with bullying, harassment and sexual harassment complaints and she has written articles for the House magazine, the Times, the Guardian and the Huffington Post about the issues.
+Amy led on the union’s campaign in the House of Commons to get a fully independent policy to deal with bullying, harassment and sexual harassment complaints and she has written articles for The House magazine, the Times, the Guardian, and the Huffington Post about the issues.
 Previously Amy worked at the Royal College of Midwives and organised the first ever industrial action undertaken by midwives in the 134-year history of the union.
 Amy has an MSc in Employment Relations from Warwick University.
-Amy is married and has a toddler, Albert.

 Dr Hannah White OBE